ljunggren/boozang-docs/README.md

 ## A note on test aggregation

-As you see in our example, the test aggregation was made on test level.
-It's also perfectly fine to keep the test steps indivifdually in the Gherkin domain.
+As you see in our example, the test aggregation was made on the test level.
+It's also perfectly fine to keep the test steps individually in the Gherkin domain.
 The following test

 ###### Payment: Paying for the goods